lundjordan/release-census/how-tos/relpro.md

       be updated (or deleted) to reflect the change.
 After doing so, Signoff will be required again.

-* the publish release human decision task makes should be triggered after the release has been published in Balrog.
+* the publish release human decision task should be triggered after the release has been published in Balrog.
 It triggers the update bouncer aliases, mark as shipped, and bump version tasks.

 ### when
 * All Desktop Firefox releases
-    * Wait for email on the balrog-db-changes list that shows the mapping on the live channel being changed the Release being shipped.
+    * Wait for email on the balrog-db-changes list that shows the mapping on the live channel being changed to the Release being shipped.

 ### how
 * Desktop Firefox Betas, Desktop Firefox Release-Candidate (beta release prior to release release) and Desktop Firefox dot Releases